 - Increasing grinding capacity by reduction of the feed size to the ball mill should be investigated.
 This could be accomplished by creation of a midsize stockpile by removing product at the scrubber situated below the crusher discharge size.
-This ore would be fed to the belt after the Fine Ore Bin but before the Weightometer. - Further work to establish the most suitable grind size to achieve balanced liberation, recovery, concentrate grade and production rate. - Investigation of reagent type, addition rate and addition point, including use of new reagents (all at variable pH). - Investigation of ore blending procedures by use of laboratory flotation tests at various grind sizes to facilitate processing in the grinding, flotation and filtering circuits. - Further detailed mineralogy on more representative samples of mineralization than those examined to date. - Barrick 2009 test work suggests that Rougher Cell Mass pull balancing with cleaner-cells will require consideration as a matter of urgency, particularly for high copper feed.
-Mincore suggested configuration of the 3rd and 4th Rougher Cells as Scavenger cells returning Scavenger cell concentrate to the Roughers. - Flash flotation optimization including forwarding of concentrate from the Concentrate Thickener and Cleaners. - Investigate reducing reagent consumption, particularly lime and caustic soda, by installation of a tailings thickener.
-Pumping power costs, water consumption and time would also be saved.

-• Investigate the effect of acid mine water on alkali consumption, suspended solids, and TDS precipitation (including copper and gold).
+This ore would be fed to the belt after the Fine Ore Bin but before the Weightometer. - Further work to establish the most suitable grind size to achieve balanced liberation, recovery, concentrate grade and production rate. - Investigation of reagent type, addition rate and addition point, including use of new reagents (all at variable pH). - Investigation of ore blending procedures by use of laboratory flotation tests at various grind sizes to facilitate processing in the grinding, flotation and filtering circuits. - Variability testwork to confirm comminution and flotation parameters. - Barrick 2009 test work suggests that rougher mass pull balancing with cleaner cells will require consideration as a matter of urgency, particularly for high copper feed.
+Mincore suggest configuration of the 3rd and 4th Rougher Cells as Scavenger cells, and investigating the requirement for regrind of the rougher, and/or rougher scav concentrates.
+Mincore also suggest investigating opening and closed circuiting the cleaner tails, and undertaking locked cycle testwork to confirm performance. - Flash flotation optimization including forwarding of concentrate from the Concentrate Thickener and Cleaners.
+For flotation design it is assumed that this is off line. - Investigate reducing reagent consumption, particularly lime and caustic soda, by installation of a tailings thickener.
+Pumping power costs, water consumption and time would also be saved. - Investigate the effect of acid mine water on alkali consumption, suspended solids, and TDS precipitation (including copper and gold).